ProtProtocols/docker-launcher/README.md

   * Download the current version from the [releases](https://github.com/ProtProtocols/docker-launcher/releases).
   * Unpack the zip file to any directory
   * Simply launch the docker-launcher-[VERSION].jar file (double click or use `java -jar /path/to/docker-launcher-[VERSION].jar)

+## Changes

+### Version 0.2

+  * Added functionality to select which image version to download and / or update